AndreiPiatrou/andreipiatrou.github.io/_posts/2019-10-29-interview.md

 - do not ask questions that require `yes/no` answer: such kind of questions could be guessed and require further clarification

 And the list that usually brings a valuable output is the following:
-- solve regular coding tasks from the field, for example: `map/filter/reduce` tasks, basic DB schema with all kinds of relations and so on.
+- solve regular coding tasks from the field, for example: `map/filter/reduce` tasks, basic DB schema creation with all kinds of relations and so on.
 It helps to understand that candidate has basic experience from real world in a couple of minutes.
+- propose a piece of code for refactoring or code review.
+Usually, it gives quick feedback on a very wide variety of aspects of coding skills
 - ask questions that reveal a mindset and a way of thinking rather than on knowing certain language/framework API: such kind of knowledge is much more useful and applicable

 ### Other do and don't